ArmaanAhmed22/TaskMessenger/README.md

 # CompleteMessage

-Tool to send a designated email after task is finished
+### Tool to send a designated email after task is finished

+example:

     from taskmessenger.send import CompleteMessage,EmailData
     import getpass